alexspirou/ROS_Ackerman_Monster_Truck_/README.md

 ## ROS_Ackerman_Monster_Truck

 ROS_Ackerman_Monster_Truck is a robot car with an arduino and a Raspberry Pi 4.
 Arduino is responssible for the control of motors and sensors.
-Raspberry Pi run Robot Operating System (ROS) and control robot with a GUI.
+Raspberry Pi runs Robot Operating System (ROS) and controls robot with a GUI.

 ## ROS_Ackerman_Monster_Truck_UI
 ROS_Ackerman_Monster_Truck_UI is a Graphical User Interface programmed with Qt framework.
 Is a useful GUI for any ROS project that allows you to control your Robot and reading data from sensors.